The Rehnquist Center

 Robin West, professor of law and philosophy, Georgetown Law

-To celebrate Constitution Day, every September the center hosts a panel of legal experts who spiritedly review and discuss select recent Supreme Court opinions.
+To celebrate Constitution Day, every September the center hosts an event to review and discuss select recent Supreme Court opinions.

 Constitution Day 2018